pabloscyzoryk/KtWeather/README.md

 on temperatures from each year from the last eight years.

-Projects use three APIs for Geolocation:
+Project uses three APIs for Geolocation:
 Geoapify
 Ninija API
-Geocode
+Geocode.

-and OpenMeteo for historical Weather Data.
+And OpenMeteo for historical Weather Data.

 This was my first encounter with making a project in C#.